Home adaptations for someone living with Arthritis

 Cavendish Homecare

-Our personal care services provide the highest quality care and support in the home.
+Our personal home care services provide the highest quality care and support in the home.
 We want to support you to maintain your independence and dignity at home, ensuring you always feel comfortable and safe.

 Whilst providing care of a sensitive nature our Carers consider your individual choices.
 Maintaining your self-esteem is the most important thing to us when providing our personal care services.